ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ##### Pushing your changes.

-After rebasing you will no able to simply push you changes back to your branch.
-You will need to use the --force option. becareful here, there is no going back if you make a mistake, so be sure to make sure you are happy with what you are pushing and that you are pushing the correct branch to the correct remote.
+After rebasing you will not able to simply push you changes back to your branch.
+You will need to use the --force option.
+Be careful here, there is no going back if you make a mistake, so be sure to make sure you are happy with what you are pushing and that you are pushing the correct branch to the correct remote.

 ```